Explore my work

 About me

-I’m a Derbyshire-based Illustrator and Community Artist, holding a BA (Hons) in Textiles and an MA in Illustration from Central Saint Martins.
+I’m a Derbyshire-based illustrator and community artist, with a BA (Hons) in Textiles and an MA in Illustration from Central Saint Martins.
+I work across narrative illustration and community arts, combining drawing, print, and mixed media to tell stories through images and objects.

-My work is driven by curiosity—shaped by film, literature, natural history, and the spirit of exploration.
-I tell stories through objects and images, arranging them to invite viewers to linger and uncover hidden narratives.
-From woodland finds and film stills to museum objects, I explore how the ordinary can become extraordinary when seen through a particular lens.
+My illustration practice is driven by curiosity and a love of natural history, literature, film, and exploration.
+Inspired by museums, collections, and the visual language of early explorers and naturalists, I create story-driven illustration that invites viewers to slow down, look closely, and uncover hidden narratives.
+From woodland finds and film stills to archival material and museum objects, my work explores how the ordinary can become extraordinary when viewed through a particular lens.

-I am also developing work in children’s illustration—both fiction and non-fiction picture books—and am currently seeking representation to support and grow this author–illustrator side of my practice.
+I am currently developing work as a children’s picture book illustrator, working across fiction and non-fiction, and am seeking representation to support and grow this author–illustrator strand of my practice.

-Through my work, I aim to draw attention to overlooked stories, inviting readers and viewers to pause, look again, and engage with the world around them.
+Through both my illustration and community work, I aim to highlight overlooked stories and quiet details, encouraging readers, participants, and viewers to pause, look again, and engage more deeply with the world around them.

 Current & Previous Clients